-Penang Mainland (Malay: Seberang Perai/Seberang Prai; Traditional/Simplified Chinese: 威省; Pinyin: Wēi Shěng; Tamil: செபாராங் பிறை) is the mainland side of Penang State.
+Penang Mainland (Malay: Seberang Perai/Seberang Prai; Traditional/Simplified Chinese: 威省; Pinyin: Wēi Shěng; Tamil: செபாராங் பிறை) is the mainland component of Penang State.
 It is also known in Malay as Seberang Prai, which is also written Seberang Perai.
 Penang Mainland occupies the strip of land that was known under the British as Province Wellesley.
 Today Penang Mainland comprises three administrative districts namely Seberang Perai Utara, Seberang Perai Tengah and Seberang Perai Selatan.
+This Seberang Perai Travel Tips provides you a comprehensive guide to all the towns on Penang Mainland.

 Districts of Penang Mainland (Seberang Perai)